markrkrebs/aperture/README.md

 # aperture
-place for developing some simple antenna experiments in python
+place for developing some simple antenna experiments in python.
+Modified on ineluctable.